stevenbergner/stevenbergner.github.io/Teaching/cmpt767/hw2/index.md

 More precisely, using a popular hashtag (e.g. #ethereum), trending at the moment you are reading this question, we will retrieve a stream of tweets filtering that particular hashtag.
 Then, we will use D3 to visualize these tweets’ locations and the number of tweets from users of different countries.

+**Aternative Steps 1-3: Use pre-recorded tweets about the World Cup 2018** In case you have trouble obtaining useful location information via the Twitter API, you are free to use [this dataset of World Cup tweets](data/data_fifa_wc_finals.csv) courtesy of Mayank Vachher.
+If you choose to obtain your own twitter data instead, follow steps 1-3 below.

 **Step 1: Choose a trending hashtag**
 Use either twitter or a third-party website such as <https://www.hashtags.org/> to identify a trending hashtag.